coder/code-server/docs/MAINTAINING.md

 versioning](https://semver.org/), with the objective of minimizing major changes that break backward compatibility.
-We increment the patch level for all releases, except when the upstream Visual Studio Code project increments its minor version or we change the plugin API in a backward-compatible manner.
+We increment the patch level for all releases, except when the upstream Visual Studio Code project increments its minor version.
 In those cases, we increment the minor version rather than the patch level.

 ## Pull requests